Did you ever wonder what happens to unearned 100 Mile Club Tees?

 (“Mas” Spanish for more, “Korima” Rarámuri -Tarahumara- for sharing without expectation.)

-This year, I (Kara) have the privilege of attending this event that we have been supporting for the past 3 years.
-Along with a group of incredible people, affectionately named "Mas Locos", we will begin our travels on February 27, heading down to UMCB and help with la Carrera de los Caballitos.
-I am beyond excited, a little nervous, but 100% ready to go!
-Thank you Patrick Sweeney for the extra push to book out the week.
-I am so glad I am finally doing this.
+This year, I (Kara) have the privilege of once again attending this event that we have been supporting for the past 6 years.
+Along with a group of incredible people, affectionately named "Mas Locos", we will begin our travels on February 24, heading down to UMCB and help with la Carrera de los Caballitos.

 COACHES!
 Join the spirit of Mas Korima.